FailAgain/aslconnect/integration-notes.md

 chanage notes:

-change HEADER.AC_Header to DIV.AC_Header
+replace all instances of .embed-container to .AC_video-container

-add DIV#AC_Page.ROW to contain all of current ASLConnect Markup
+add DIV.AC_Page.ROW to contain all of current ASLConnect Markup

 now:
 		<div class="fluid-container">